360 Review Process Guide

 Scheduling review meetings should also take 1-2 weeks.
 This way, everyone can plan for and make time on their calendars for a dedicated review period, as opposed to haphazardly slotting people in over a month or longer.

-Another important stage in the process is how the feedback form is presented to the employee.
+Another important stage in the 360 review process is how the feedback form is presented to the employee.
 You could choose to present the completed feedback forms to the employee ahead of the review meeting.
 This allows the employee to read, digest and prepare for an effective conversation.
 It’s important not to share these forms too far ahead of the meeting, however, as a lot of important context will be shared during the discussion, and you don’t want employees to stew over misunderstandings.
 Less than 24 hours is a good time frame.

 Alternatively, you could present all the feedback forms after the meeting as support/summary of what was discussed.
 This puts the employee at a disadvantage and could result in less effective discussions.